kiran-brahma/KSPL-Resources/src/pages/docs/ESI.md

 * Unemployment Allowance
 * Dependent's Benefit

-### ESI Contribution Rates
+## ESI Contribution Rates

-- **Contribution by an employer -** 3.25% of the eligible salary of the employee
+### Contribution by an employer

+3.25% of the eligible salary of the employee

-- **Contribution by an employee  -** 0.75% of the eligible salary of the employee
+### Contribution by an employee
+ 0.75% of the eligible salary of the employee

-### Due Dates for The ESI Payment and Return Filing
+## Due Dates for The ESI Payment and Return Filing

 Every month, the employer shall pay their contributions and the employee's contribution to the ESIC.
 The due date for ESI filing contribution is the 15th of the following month.